 The hidden pot of gold in Arizona

 The gold rush in the USA can be called a true rush after pots of gold.
-And in the late 19th-century mining gold, or trying to find gold to mine, was an important economical factor.
-When you finally find the spot where you could mine gold, you had to be careful not to show your treasure to the others.
+And in the late 19th century mining gold, or trying to find gold to mine, was an important economical factor.
+When you finally find the spot where you could mine gold, you had to be careful not to show your treasure to others.

 There goes a story that one of the gold diggers, a German immigrant, found a large gold vein.
 To protect his income he never told someone where to find his ‘Lost Dutchman Mine’ (Germans were called ‘Dutchman’ in those days).
 After his death in 1981 treasure hunters are desperately looking for this ‘pot of gold’.

 Getting rich by looking hard

 There are so many more stories and historical facts naming a hidden jewelry treasure or a pot of gold.
 And in the Netherlands, we find on a rather regular basis treasure of golden coins on our ground.
 It is getting easier with a metal detector.
 When you find anything you can keep about 10% and you get eternal fame when your find is important enough.